shreyanshTechz/DigiCode/README.md

 # digicode
-A website to Conduct Coding round contests
+#idea - A website to Conduct Coding round contests